ayseA/algorithm-analysis-design/README.md

 # Problem Domain and The Algorithm

 A matrix or a 2-dimensional array, or even in better terms, a checker-board is the best way to model this problem.
 Each letter is placed in a cell.
 While forming the zigzag from the given input, the next letter in sequence goes to the neighboring cell either to the South or to the North-East of the current cell.

-The zigzag corresponding to our problem instance is as follows:
+Table 1 shows the zigzag corresponding to our problem instance.

 ![](grid.PNG)

+Table 1: The zigzag for `str = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"` and `numRows = 5`.

 The desired output is the concatenation of row entries on the above zigzag: